 If you are not aware of this effect, there is a big chance that you will get an unpleasant surprise.
 It is very common to sail on a calm day at a speed of only 2 or 3 knots.
 This can rapidly change when we approach the passage speeding up to 20 knots.

 Another game changer is the wind.
 When we get to the passage, the wind will start to cool down and it speeds up.
 This also increases our speed.
 In the summer, the most prevailing wind is the wind from the east called the Lavant (Eastern winds).
 This wind changes direction once reaching the Cape Llentrisca area.
 It turns from east to south and it starts increasing its intensity.
-When sailing back to San Antonio, we must pay attention to these atmospheric changes so that we can prepare the ship to sail with winds up to 25 knots, which can be very uncomfortable and tricky.

 A few years ago, we rescued a person who had fallen from the cliffs in the vicinity of these islands.

 It is very common to encounter strong currents when navigating between islands.
 We have already explained the reasons for the increase in speed of both currents and wind.
 The higher speed in the water flow creates stronger currents.

 Let’s explain how you can detect whether you are sailing up or down current.
 You can compare the speed provided by the vessel equipment and the real speed given by the GPS.
 If the GPS speed is greater than the speed given by the on board equipment, then we’re navigating down current and vice versa.